mediafly/extensions-documentation/extensions.md

 State | iOS | Android
 ------------ | ------------- | ------------
 Item downloaded and ready | HTTP response code 301 (Redirect).
 Browser should automatically redirect to correct URL.
 Body contains retrieved data.  | HTTP response code 200.
 Body contains retrieved data.
-Item not already downloaded | HTTP response code 202 (Accepted), with Retry-After header set to number of seconds the Interactive should wait before trying again.
+Item not already downloaded | HTTP response code 202 (Accepted), with Retry-After header set to number of seconds the Extension should wait before trying again.
 If not set, default to a reasonable value, like 5. | HTTP response code 200, with an empty body.
-Interactive should retry after a reasonable number of seconds, like 5.
+Extension should retry after a reasonable number of seconds, like 5.
 Item not found | HTTP response code 404 (Not found) | HTTP response code 404 (Not found)